 New Gold Inc. (New Gold) has developed cover system designs for the closure of the potentially acid generating (PAG) mine rock stockpiles (MRSs) at Rainy River Mine.
-New Gold has implemented cover system field trials to evaluate the cover system design's effectiveness to limit acid rock drainage.
+New Gold has implemented cover system field trials to evaluate the cover system design's effectiveness to limit acid rock drainage (ARD).
 Okane Consultants (Okane) was retained to design, instrument, and interpret monitoring data collected from performance monitoring systems installed at the cover system field trials.
-The objective of this report is to summarize and interpret findings from data collected during the monitoring period of November 1, 2020 to October 31, 2021, and a comprehensive three-year monitoring period between November 1, 2018 and October 31, 2021.
+The objective of this report is to summarize and interpret findings from data collected during the monitoring period of November 1, 2021 to October 31, 2022, and a comprehensive three-year monitoring period between November 1, 2019 and October 31, 2022.

+The primary objectives of the cover system field trials are to evaluate the ability of overburden clay to manage oxygen ingress and net percolation (NP) through altering the water and gas balances.
 Two cover system field trials were constructed in fall of 2017.
 Trial #1 consists of 0.50 m compacted Brenna clay (CBC), 0.75 m non-compacted clay overburden, and 0.25 m topsoil.
 Propagules present in the topsoil layer aided re-vegetation on Trial #1.
 Trial #2 consists of 0.50 m CBC and 1.0 m non-compacted clay overburden.
 Re-vegetation was completed by both hand-seeding an appropriate seed-mix on Trial #2 in July 2019 as well as hydroseeding in late 2019.
-The primary objectives of the cover system field trials are to evaluate the ability of overburden clay to manage oxygen ingress and net percolation through altering the water and gas balances.

 The ability of the cover system to manage oxygen ingress is evaluated by monitoring the degree of saturation of the CBC layer.
-A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is generally expected to efficiently limit oxygen ingress (McMullen et al. 1997, MEND 2004).
-During the 2020-2021 monitoring period, the annual average saturation levels measured for both Trial #1 and Trial #2 was greater than 93% in the CBC layer.
-Maintenance of a 93% degree of saturation in the cover system demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advective oxygen transport, and limit oxygen ingress through diffusion.
-The 2020-2021 monitoring period observed the degree of saturation of the CBC drop to 90% and 83% at Trial #1 and Trial #2, respectively.
-The drop in degree of saturation resulted from a dry period with greatly below normal rainfall observed from June to August 2021.
-Precipitation following this period allowed saturation levels in the CBC to rebound to historically maintained levels.
+A cover system containing a layer maintained at a degree of saturation equal to or greater than 85% is generally expected to efficiently limit oxygen ingress (McMullen et al., 1997, MEND, 2004).
+During the 2021-2022 monitoring period, the annual average saturation levels measured for both Trial #1 and Trial #2 was greater than 95% in the CBC layer.
+Maintenance of a 95% degree of saturation in the cover system demonstrated that the compacted clay layer is retaining sufficient pore-water to prevent advective oxygen transport, and limit oxygen ingress through diffusion.
+The 2021-2022 monitoring period observed the degree of saturation of the CBC drop to 91% and 83% at Trial #1 and Trial #2, respectively.
+The decrease in degree of saturation was minimal, and a result of as-expected water cycling coupled with peak temperatures during a drier period at the end of July.
+Precipitation following this period, as well as cooler temperatures, allowed saturation levels in the CBC to rebound to historically maintained levels.

-Oxygen diffusion into the waste rock was estimated using the collected field performance data within a numerical gas flow model.
-Using cover system material properties and the degree of saturation measured over a three-year monitoring period, oxygen diffusion was estimated to be approximately 2 mol/year for Trial #1 and 2.5 mol/year for Trial #2.
-This is considered a very low oxygen flux as outlined by the INAP Guidance Document (INAP 2017).
-Oxygen diffusion rates increased to around 1 mol/month at Trial #2 after the extended dry period experienced in June, July, and August 2021 as the water content and associated degree of saturation of the cover system compacted and non-compacted overburden layers was reduced.
-This rate represents the maximum measured thus far in the trials monitoring period, but corresponds to a substantial period of hot and dry conditions.
-September rainfall restored water contents within the cover system, which was effective in reducing predicted oxygen diffusion rates.
+Oxygen diffusion into the mine rock was estimated using the collected field performance data within a numerical gas flow model.
+Using cover system material properties and the degree of saturation measured over the monitoring period, oxygen diffusion was estimated to be approximately 1 mol/m2/year for Trial #1 and 1.4 mol/m2/year for Trial #2.
+This is considered a very low oxygen flux as outlined by the International Network for Acid Prevention (INAP) Guidance Document (INAP, 2017).
+Oxygen diffusion rates increased slightly in June 2022 at both Trial #1 and Trial #2 as the water content and associated degree of saturation of the cover system's compacted and non-compacted overburden layers was reduced due to less rainfall.
+Overall, both Trial #1 and Trial #2 demonstrated very low oxygen ingress rates throughout the entirety of the year.